ePages-rnd/SublimeLinter-contrib-tlec/README.md

 ## Development

-Port the OSX-specific parts to Linux and Windows.
+Port the OS X-specific parts to Linux and Windows.

 ## See also ...